srtlg/simh-ibm-1620/fortran/README.md

 `FO-003A` is the compiler (processor in IBM parlance) for paper tape

-`FO-003C` contain the subroutines for paper tape
+`FO-003C` contains the subroutines for paper tape

 `FO-005` is the pre-compiler for paper tape

 ## What to do after the two compiler runs?

-You have to concatenate both paper tape, then you can run it, if you'd have a tape with the subroutines (seem to be mainly floating point functions).
+You have to concatenate both paper tapes, then you can run it, if you'd have a tape with the subroutines (seem to be mainly floating point functions).